-Cash paid at the Acquisition Date included \$1.2 million that is being held at an escrow account for a one-year period for Sensima's satisfaction of certain representations and warranties.
+Cash paid at the Acquisition Date included \$1.2 million that was held in an escrow account for a one-year period, which was subject to Sensima's satisfaction of certain representations and warranties.
+The full amount was released from the escrow account on July 22, 2015.

-The contingent consideration arrangement requires the Company to pay up to an additional \$8.9 million to certain former Sensima shareholders if Sensima achieves a new product introduction as well as certain product revenue and direct margin targets in 2016.
+The contingent consideration arrangement requires the Company to pay up to an additional \$8.9 million to former Sensima shareholders if Sensima achieves a new product introduction as well as certain product revenue and direct margin targets in 2016.
 The fair value of the contingent consideration at the Acquisition Date was \$2.5 million, which was estimated based on a probability-weighted analysis of possible future cash flow outcomes.
-The fair value of the contingent consideration is recorded in other long-term liability in the Condensed Consolidated Balance Sheets and is remeasured at the end of each reporting period, with any changes in fair value recorded in operating expense in the Condensed Consolidated Statements of Operations.
+The fair value of the contingent consideration is recorded in other long-term liabilities in the Condensed Consolidated Balance Sheets and is remeasured at the end of each reporting period, with any changes in fair value recorded in operating expense in the Condensed Consolidated Statements of Operations.
 Actual amounts that will ultimately be paid may differ from the obligations recorded.

-The Company incurred \$0.6 million of transaction costs that were expensed as incurred and included in selling, general and administrative expenses in the Condensed Consolidated Statements of Operations.
+The Company incurred \$0.6 million of transaction costs that were expensed as incurred to selling, general and administrative expenses.

-Preliminary Purchase Consideration Allocation
+Purchase Consideration Allocation